 There are also risks attached to SMILE simply because it’s still fairly new to the field.
 An eye surgeon who isn’t as familiar with SMILE will likely need to perform the procedure multiple times before they get can produce optimal results and keep risks to an absolute minimum.
 It’s worth inquiring about the experience level that any eye surgeon has with a given procedure before signing up to be one of their patients, and this is a bigger concern with SMILE than it is for LASIK, given that LASIK has been around longer.

 The majority of refractive eye surgeons in the United States charge similar rates for both LASIK and SMILE eye surgery — between $2000 and $3500 per eye is the common range of costs.
 Certain things might cause this price to end up on the higher end, such as the surgeon’s experience in the field and with the procedure, the location of the clinic or hospital, and the sort of follow-ups that are required for the procedure.

 If you are nearsighted and have astigmatism, and this article leads you to wonder if you’d be a good candidate for SMILE or LASIK eye surgery, then your next step is easy and comes with no strings attached.
-Simply reach out to your local eye doctor or set up a consultation with a refractive surgeon and discover if either procedure is right for you.
+Simply reach out to an IQ Laser Vision center near you for a FREE consultation.
+Find a location near you today!

 Smile Eye Surgery Reviews From Real Patients